Rumpunzel/rpg-thingy/characters/talents/resources.md

 ### Cosmopolitan

-Whenever you take social stress, you may inflict **1** social stress to all your attackers.
+Whenever you suffer a misfortune during a contest or gauntlet, you may inflict a minor misfortune on all your opponents.

 ### Reversal of Fortune

-You may spend **1** Favor or discard **1** Boon affecting you to exchange rolls with an ally or an opponent rolling at the same time.
+You may spend **1** Favor to exchange rolls with an ally or an opponent rolling at the same time instead of using your Intuition dice modifier.

 ---